 You should now have something that looks like this horror show:

 Once you have your semester plan and weekly timetable, save it as a separate document and make a time before each week commences to revisit it and make changes necessary.
 This is ‘micro-planning’.
-You may have a social engagement, or an assignment coming up, or your roster has changed – maybe you might want to do a few workshops with Learning Development if you’re struggling with a particular STAT assignment, presentation or essay.
+You may have a social engagement, or an assignment coming up, or your roster has changed – maybe you might want to do a few workshops with Learning Support if you’re struggling with a particular STAT assignment, presentation or essay.
 Alison calls this ’structured flexibility’, the best success comes from a strong routine that is also adaptable to the pressing concerns of the current week.

 To recap, a key to successful planning is understanding how you study, what you need to survive mentally, and to be flexible within the structures you impose on yourself.